panda3d/panda3d-docs/programming/collision-detection/collision-solids.rst

 It is particularly useful for picking objects from the screen, since you can create a ray that starts at the camera's point of view and extends into the screen, and then determine which objects that ray is intersecting.
-(In fact, there is a method on CollisionRay called ``setFromLens()`` that automatically sets up the ray based on a 2-d onscreen coordinate; this is used by the "picker".
+(In fact, there is a method on CollisionRay called :meth:`~.CollisionRay.set_from_lens()` that automatically sets up the ray based on a 2-d onscreen coordinate; this is used by the "picker".
 See :ref:`clicking-on-3d-objects`.)

 The CollisionRay is also useful in conjunction with the CollisionHandlerFloor;
 see :ref:`collision-handlers`.